diego1araujo/titleasy/README.md

 ## Titleasy - Build titles like a charm.

-This package is an HTML title generator for Laravel 4/5.
+This package is an HTML title generator for Laravel 4.

+### For Laravel 5, use the [1.0 branch](https://github.com/diego1araujo/titleasy/tree/1.0)!

 ## Installation